ECN180 Global Challenges I. Economics and Sustainability

 Lectures, group discussions, term papers, multiple choice exams, and group presentations in a plenary session.

 Group discussions with contributions from instructors and feedback on term papers.

 Information will provided in the beginning of the course.

-Seven group assignments must be delivered and approved to be allowed to take the final exam.
+Four individual tasks/tests and seven group assignments must be delivered and approved to be allowed to take the final exam.

 Students that will come later than the first class on the second day of lectures will not be able to take part in this class.